openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 ### Bridge Authorization

 Authorization is needed to activate the Bridge which is connected to your MercedesMe Account.
-The Bridge will indicate in the Status headline if Authorization is needed including the URL which needs to be opened in your browser.
+The Bridge will indicate in the status headline if authorization is needed including the URL which needs to be opened in your browser.

 Three steps are needed

-1. Open the mentioned URL like 192.168.x.x:8090/mb-auth Opening this URL will request a PIN to your configured EMail Check your Mail Account if you received the PIN.
+1. Open the mentioned URL like 192.168.x.x:8090/mb-auth Opening this URL will request a PIN  which will be send to your configured EMail Check your Mail Account if you received the PIN.
-Click on Continue with Step 2
+Click on _Continue_ to proceed with Step 2

 2. Enter your PIN in the shown field
 Leave GUID as identifier as it is
-Click on Submit button
+Click on _Submit_ button

-3. Confirmation shall be shown that Authorization was successful.
+3. Confirmation shall be shown that authorization was successful.

-In case of non successful Authorization check your log for errors.
+In case of non successful authorization check your log for errors.

-Some Screenshots to follow Authorization:
+Some screenshots to follow authorization steps:

 ### After Bridge Setup